rengatech/gptmysite-widget/docs/sdk.md

 * **welcomeMsg**: Set the widget welcome message.
 Value type : string

 * **widgetTitle**: Set the widget title label shown in the widget header.
 Value type : string.
-The default value is Tiledesk.
+The default value is GPTMysite.

 * **logoChat**: The url of the logo to show on the widget home page.